-■ Financial Responsibilities
+Financial Responsibilities

-The Recording Secretary is significantly involved in the financial aspects of lodge operations in the following ways:
+The Recording Secretary is significantly involved in the financial aspects of local operations in the following ways:

-1. All officers who receive bills should forward them to the Recording Secretary so that they will be presented at the proper time during a lodge meeting.
+1. All officers who receive bills should forward them to the Recording Secretary so that they will be presented at the proper time during a local meeting.
 All bills must be presented and read at the meeting.
 The minutes must also show the amount of the bills, to whom they are paid and whether they have been approved or disapproved by the members.
 If there is any question regarding a bill, the Recording Secretary should be prepared to give a full explanation.
-Members must be kept fully informed about lodge finances so that intelligent decisions can be made.
+Members must be kept fully informed about local finances so that intelligent decisions can be made.

-2. Bills should include all lodge expenditures.
+2. Bills should include all local expenditures.
 Recurring bills, such as per capita taxes, rent, withholding taxes and salaries that have been previously authorized by the IAM Constitution or bylaws must be presented for the members' information and be recorded in the minutes, even though they do not need to be approved again.
-As a keeper of the minutes, the Recording Secretary is in charge of the record showing the approval by members of lodge expenditures and is, and therefore no funds can be moved from the treasury unless it is first properly documented in the meeting notes.
+As a keeper of the minutes, the Recording Secretary is in charge of the record showing the approval by members of local expenditures and is, and therefore no funds can be moved from the treasury unless it is first properly documented in the meeting notes.

-Standing motions should not be used.
+NOTE: Standing motions should not be used.

-3. When the members have approved payment of a bill, the Recording Secretary must sign a master voucher and place the seal of the lodge on it.
+3. When the members have approved payment of a bill, the Recording Secretary must sign a master voucher and place the seal of the local on it.
 A master voucher is available from the General Secretary-Treasurer's Department which saves time in writing vouchers.
+Any vouchers written that are not authorized by minutes are in violation of the IAM Constitution and the Labor-Management Reporting and Disclosure Act in the United States.